Skip to main content

 Dear Candidate,

 I would like to present our unique Internal Medicine Residency Program combining the best of university and community training.
-A challenging academic environment is the result of exceptional Greenwich Hospital and Yale School of Medicine faculty that provide multiple weekly lectures and numerous elective opportunities in Greenwich and New Haven.
-Greenwich Hospital is recognized nationally for exceptional patient satisfaction and provides a collegial atmosphere for learning.
-Your quality of life is enhanced by the charm of the town of Greenwich, which is located forty-five minutes from midtown Manhattan, as well as the convenience of having to option to live in subsidized, hospital-owned apartments located only a five-minute walk from the hospital.
-Wellness here is a reality, not merely a goal.
+A challenging academic environment is the result of an exceptional local faculty and Yale School of Medicine that provides two to three lectures weekly in Greenwich and tertiary electives in New Haven.
+Greenwich Hospital is recognized for exceptional patient satisfaction and service excellence providing a collegial atmosphere for learning.
+Your quality of life is enhanced by the charm of Greenwich, Connecticut, forty-five minutes from midtown Manhattan and the convenience of living in hospital housing, a five-minute walk from the hospital.
+Wellness here is a reality not merely a goal.

-Our commitment to quality, safety and process improvement integrates residents in every aspect of institutional culture.
-Residents lead Housestaff Safety, Wellness and Quality Improvement Committees.
-In addition to noon lectures from Yale and Greenwich faculty, there are weekly Board Review sessions, weekly Chief Reports, weekly Cardiology Conferences, monthly Resident Wellness meetings and Director's Lunches, and quarterly Nephrology and Morbidity & Mortality conferences, ECG meetings, and Journal Clubs.
-Weekly Code simulations and biannual invasive procedure training occur in a high-fidelity Simulation Center located within Greenwich Hospital.
-Our Point of Care Ultrasound (POCUS) curriculum develops this skill as residents train in the ICU and on other inpatient rotations.
-The Ambulatory curriculum includes experiences in a wide variety of Internal Medicine and non-Medicine specialties while stressing high value primary care, continuity, disease prevention, and attention to health care disparities.
-Residents collaboratively create their call schedules and meet regularly with me and with the Chief Resident.
+Our commitment to wellness, quality, safety and process improvement integrates residents in every aspect of institutional culture.
+Residents lead House Staff Quality and Safety, Wellness and Professionalism Committees.
+In addition to Yale lectures didactics include a robust Ambulatory Care Curriculum, weekly Board Review sessions, resident led Journal Clubs, M&M Conferences, Resident's, and Chief's Reports.
+Weekly Code Simulations and procedure training occur in a high-fidelity Simulation Center.
+Our Point of Care Ultrasound curriculum develops this skill in the residents.
+Clinical training in Ambulatory Care takes place in a Federally Qualitied Health Center and includes experiences in a wide variety of Internal Medicine and non-Medicine specialties while stressing High vcdue primary care, continuity, prevention and attention to health care disparities.
+Residents cooperatively create their call schedules and meet regularly with me and with the Chief Resident.
 Strict adherence to workload caps and work hour restrictions ensures adequate rest and optimal learning and patient care.

-After reviewing our web pages, should you apply for training at Greenwich Hospital and are invited to interview, you will see for yourself how an exceptional educational experience in Internal Medicine can co-exist with a high quality of life.
-We truly look forward to meeting you remotely.
+After reviewing our web site, should you apply for training at Greenwich Hospital and are invited to interview, you will see for yourself how an exceptional educational experience in Internal Medicine can co-exist with a high quality way of life.
+We truly look forward to remotely meeting you.

 Sincerely yours,